getsentry/sentry-go/http/README.md

 // Create an instance of sentryhttp sentryHandler := sentryhttp.New(sentryhttp.Options{})

-// Once it's done, you can setup routes and attach the handler as one of your middlewares http.Handle("/", sentryHandler.Handle(&handler{})) http.HandleFunc("/foo", sentryHandler.HandleFunc(func(rw http.ResponseWriter, r *http.Request) {
+// Once it's done, you can setup routes and attach the handler as one of your middleware http.Handle("/", sentryHandler.Handle(&handler{})) http.HandleFunc("/foo", sentryHandler.HandleFunc(func(rw http.ResponseWriter, r *http.Request) {
     panic("y tho")